Slocum out as Texas A&M coach

 "I want my fans to know that I am intending to defend my WBC title against Vitali Klitschko on March 8, 2003," he said Sunday on the website of the British Broadcasting Company.
 "My negotiating team has a preliminary agreement in place for that fight, as well as fights against Mike Tyson and Wladimir Klitschko in the event that I decide to continue fighting after the Vitali Klitschko fight.
 I expect the contract for the Vitali Klitschko fight will be finalize in meetings that will be scheduled during the week of Dec.
 9."

-Lewis, 37, pounded Tyson in a much-anticipated bout in July.
+Lewis, 37, pounded Tyson to a bloody pulp in a much-anticipated bout in July.
 Afterwards, he hinted at retirement, and relinquished his IBF heavyweight belt in September.

 Lewis (40-2-1, 31 KOs) chose to give up the IBF belt rather than take on mandatory challenger Chris Byrd in a bout that he felt would not generate a big enough payday.